 Citrulline malate does not interact with any food.
 Alcohol may increase the vasodilatory effects of citrulline and nitric oxide can affect alcohol metabolism.
-It is best to avoid drinking alcohol together with citrulline.
-Please discuss with your doctor or pharmacist any potential food or alcohol interactions before using this drug.
+Therefore, it is best to avoid drinking alcohol together with citrulline.
+Please discuss with your doctor or pharmacist regarding any potential food or alcohol interactions before using this drug.

 Citrulline malate supplementation may not be suitable for people who are hypovolemic or have low blood pressure.
 This may worsen your health condition or alter the way the drug works.
-It is important to always let your doctor and pharmacist know all the health conditions you currently have.
+Therefore, it is important to always let your doctor and pharmacist know all the health conditions you currently have.

 The information provided is not a substitute for any medical advice.
-You should ALWAYS consult with your doctor or pharmacist before using citrulline malate.
+You should ALWAYS consult with your doctor or pharmacist before using this drug.

 Take 2.4-5 g daily for 1 week or 2 g daily for up to 2 months.
 A single dose of 8 g before heavy activity is considered safe and effective.

 There is no established pediatric dose.
 It may be unsafe for your child.
 Therefore, it is always important to consult with your doctor or pharmacist for more information.

 This drug is available in the following brands, dosage forms, and strengths:

 In case of an emergency or an overdose, call your local emergency services or go to your nearest emergency room.

 If you miss a dose, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and take your regular dose as scheduled.
 Do not take a double dose.

 Hello Health Group does not provide medical advice, diagnosis or treatment.